mathsgod/formkit-element/README.md

 </details>

-- elCheckbox
-- elColorPicker
-- elInput
-- elInputNumber
-- elPassword
-- elRadioGroup
-- elSlider
-- elTextarea
-- elTimeSelect
-- elForm
-- elTransfer

-#### Component with el-form-item
-- elFormCheckbox
-- elFormColorPicker
-- elFormDatePicker
-- elFormDateRangePicker
-- elFormInput
-- elFormInputNumber
+- el-checkbox
-- elFormPassword
+- el-color-picker
-- elFormRadioGroup
+- el-input
-- elFormRate
+- el-input-number
-- elFormSelect
+- el-password
-- elFormSwitch
+- el-radio-group
-- elFormTextarea
+- el-slider
-- elFormTimePicker
+- el-textarea
-- elFormTimeSelect
+- el-time-select
-- elFormSlider
+- el-form
-- elFormTransfer
+- el-transfer

 ### elForm submit

-Due to the limitation of vue3, the submit event of elForm is not supported.
+Due to the limitation of vue3, the submit event of el-form is not supported.
 You can use the submit attribute of FormKit to submit the form.

 ```typescript
 const data=ref({})